See Video of Saturn Changing Colors as Seasons Change

 Advertisement

 This stunning clip is a video produced by the powerful James Webb Space Telescope.
 It shows that outer space can be both beautiful and fascinating at the same time.
-It captures a cooling period on Saturn as the planet heads into a seven and a half year long autumn season.
-These images were captured during November 2022 by a team from the University of Leicester in the UK.
-The cooling was caused by a reversal of air flow direction.
+It captures a cooling period on Saturn as the planet heads into a seven-and-a-half-year-long autumn season.
+These images were captured in November 2022 by a team from the University of Leicester in the UK.
+The cooling was caused by a reversal of airflow direction.
 Scroll down to marvel at the full stunning clip.

 What We Know About Saturn